Mandatory face coverings for passengers

 Refusing journey requests

 Hackney carriage drivers can only refuse a hiring for a journey within the district if they have a reasonable excuse (section 53 Town Police Clauses Act 1847).
-It is a reasonable excuse to refuse to carry a passenger who has obvious symptoms of coronavirus, but drivers must be careful.
-It would be difficult to justify refusing to carry passengers who don’t display symptoms.
 A taxi driver can also legitimately refuse to take any hiring which would be for a destination outside the district.

 Private hire operators don't have to provide a vehicle for anybody, but a refusal cannot be based on a protected characteristic under the Equality Act 2010 (section 4 - age; disability; gender reassignment; marriage and civil partnership; pregnancy and maternity; race; religion or belief; sex; sexual orientation).
 Once bookings are accepted, a contract is in place to provide a vehicle and driver for that hiring.